panada/panada/README.md

 -------------

 We don't have complete documentation yet for Panada version 1.X.
 If you thinks you can help us to write some, it would be nice.
-Just fork this branch.
+Just fork the documentation branch at https://github.com/panada/documentation